Solid Organ Transplant and Cancer Risk

 Many of these cancers have other risk factors that you can change with healthy lifestyle choices, such as:

-• Practice sun safety – or sun avoidance.
+• Practice sun safety – or avoid the sun.

 • Do not use tobacco products.
 Talk to your provider about help quitting if you do.